 What you can do

 If you see any combination of these signs that your neighborhood is on the decline and property value is taking a hit, what can you do?
-You might want to rush to sell before things get much worse but you don’t want to rush and work with a realtor who can take six percent in fees.
-Realtors and investors may not have your best interest at heart.
+You might want to rush to sell before things get much worse but you don’t want to rush and work with a real estate agent who can take six percent in fees.

 The good news is those aren’t your only two options.
 You can work with Sundae to get the best price for your home.
 We’re the only marketplace that connects homeowners with investors who compete to buy your home so you get the highest price possible.
 We do the work for you, and we also offer eligible sellers a cash advance of up to a $10,000 for moving.
 Need assistance or have any questions?
 Get in touch.